Cossie01/Programming-Assignment/README.md

 1. Introduction

-This README gives a quick overview of the Numpy Random Package in bullet form and follows this for part 3

-An depth analysis then can be found in the Numpy.random.ipynb file where I describe the overview of the overall basics and the history of the numpy random package, then I dig deeper into the numpy random package.
+This README gives a quick overview of the Numpy Random Package in bullet form.
+This allows for the reader to get a quick snapshot of each topic.
+Each section is divided into seven parts based on what was outlined in the assignment brief.
+An in-depth analysis then can be found in the Numpy.random.ipynb file where I describe the overview of the overall basics and the history of the numpy random package, then I dig deeper into the numpy random package.
 From there, the notebook evaluated Simple Random data and Permutations function.
-Followed by an summary of five distruibution and their everyday uses.
-This leads us to the use of seeds when genetating pseudorandom numbers.
+Followed by an summary of five distribution and their everyday uses.
+This leads us to the use of seeds when generating pseudorandom numbers.

-Alongside the README, I examine and show my workings in a single jupyter notebook - called Numpy.random.ipynb In order to view the notebook you will need to download it from this repository and open it in Juypter.
+In order to view the notebook you will need to download it from this repository and open it in Juypter.
 Jupyter notebook/lab is installed with the introduction of the Anaconda program.
-If unfamiliar with these programms, it is also possible to view a static version using my direct link to my git hub (Github link: https://github.com/Cossie01/Programming-Assignment) Furthermore, all images and reference can be located in a seperate markdown file with the name References.
+If unfamiliar with these programs, it is also possible to view a static version using my direct link to my git hub (Github link: https://github.com/Cossie01/Programming-Assignment).
+Furthermore, all images and reference can be located in a separate markdown file with the name References.
 I have also left some of my python code workings to show my continuous learning along the process in the notebook - Example Code.ipynb

 This repository contains aspects of four tasks outlined in the Programming brief which includes the following: